lichung01/03-Getting-and-Cleaning-Data/CodeBook.md

 There are a total of 561 features, a total of 6 subjects and a number of dataset for activities.

-The output cleaned data set will have the following data structure:
+The output cleaned data set "tidy_dataset.txt" will have the following data structure:

 ### Data Structure